 A delivery method for building projects where we work with the same team as both architect and general contractor; they help to guide us through the project from beginning to end.
 We vetted 3 firms: one local, one regional, one national before opting to work with Midwest Church Design and Construction out of Perrysburg.

 We have plans for 2 building phases.
 Phase 1 is our current project, providing space to about double our current church attendance with an 800-seat sanctuary.
-It also includes all the additional space needed for Kids Ministry, Student Ministry, and space to fellowship with our faith family.
 There is no current timeline for building Phase 2, but we felt it was wise to have a plan for future growth.
-Phase 2 would further expand our sanctuary seating to 1500 seats while adding additional kids ministry space and student ministry space along with adding a gym, and a chapel.
+Phase 2 would further expand our sanctuary seating to 1500 seats while adding additional kids ministry space, student ministry space, and potentially a gym, a chapel, and additional administrative and group meeting spaces.
 Our land was intentionally selected and purchased to accommodate a church facility of this size, but no larger.
 If God grows our church beyond this capacity, we see further growth coming through additional campuses.

-Site work is expected to begin in summer 2022.
+Site work began in summer 2022.
 Construction completion is expected in mid-2024.

 We have maximized use of our current facility and land; from here on it will limit our potential for future growth.
 Our vision is to make a greater impact on our community and the world for the Kingdom of God than we can make in our current facility.